If you're seeking to peacefully end your marriage in Washington State, divorce mediation is your best option.

 While other states have only recently begun promoting the use of divorce mediation, Washington State has been working to offer its residents alternative dispute resolution options as opposed to the adversarial legal system since the 1980's.

-And it’s that long history and community-wide commitment to keeping parties away from litigation that makes us proud to practice in the Evergreen State!
+And it’s that long history and community-wide commitment to keeping a divorcing couple away from litigation that makes us proud to practice in the Evergreen State!

-If you live anywhere in the State of Washington, you can mediate your no-fault uncontested divorce with Joe using our innovative and convenient Mediation-On-The-Go™ online divorce mediation option.
+If you live anywhere in the State of Washington, you and your spouse can mediate your no-fault uncontested divorce with Joe using our innovative and convenient Mediation-On-The-Go™ online divorce mediation option.

 Or if you prefer, you can mediate with Joe face-to-face in the following locations by appointment: